atolab/zenoh-web/content/docs/migration_1.0/Concepts.md

 ### Scouting

-We have implemented a small change in configuration syntax concerning the `scouting` section of config files.
+We have implemented a small change in the configuration syntax concerning the `scouting` section.
 Both `gossip` and `multicast`’s `autoconnect` section's have changed to accept lists of either `"peer"`, `"client"` or `"router"`